microsoft/promptflow/docs/concepts/concept-flows.md

 ## Flow types

-Azure Machine Learning prompt flow offers three different flow types to cater to various user scenarios:
+Prompt flow offers three different flow types to cater to various user scenarios:

 - **Standard flow**: Designed for general application development, the standard flow allows users to create a flow using a wide range of built-in tools for developing LLM-based applications.
 It provides flexibility and versatility for developing applications across different domains.
 - **Chat flow**: Specifically tailored for conversational application development, the Chat flow builds upon the capabilities of the standard flow and provides enhanced support for chat inputs/outputs and chat history management.
 With native conversation mode and built-in features, users can seamlessly develop and debug their applications within a conversational context.